 It is not compulsory for individuals to engage a lawyer for protection from harassment applications.
 However, you may wish to seek independent legal advice on your options as the courts can only assist you with the filing process.

-If you wish to be represented by a lawyer, your lawyer will need to do the following, depending on whether the case is under the simplified or standard proceedings:
+If you wish to be represented by a lawyer, your lawyer will need to do the following, depending on the nature of the case:

-Companies, limited liability partnerships or unincorporated associations need to be represented by a lawyer, according to the Rules of Court 2021.
+Companies, limited liability partnerships or unincorporated associations need to be represented by a lawyer, according to the Rules of Court 2021 (for proceedings in PHC) or Family Justice (General) Rules 2024 (for proceedings in FC).